Dyer Excellence in Teaching Award

 - Innovative teaching methods.

-To be eligible for the award, the teacher must be a tenured or tenure-track member of the School of Business Faculty.
+To be eligible for the award, the teacher must be a tenured or tenure-track member of the College of Business Faculty.
 Faculty members who have received the award within four years prior to the award year are not eligible for consideration.

-Each department chair will submit the names of two or more faculty members to the Chair of the Awards Committee by February 28.
+The Assistant Dean and Chair of Faculty will submit the names of two or more faculty members to the Chair of the Awards Committee by February 28.
 The nomination packets for each nominee must include:

 - The nominee’s teaching philosophy (one-page maximum)